couchbaselabs/Robo.Mvvm/README.md

     * View-ViewModel coupling (with automatic setting of BindingContext)
     * ViewModel to ViewModel navigation
-    * Built-in [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) via depenedency injection (or generic service location depending on how you want to us it)
+    * Built-in [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) via depenedency injection (or generic service location depending on what you're into)
     * Auto-registration of View-ViewModel relationships (**Note**: this can also be done manually)

 ## Getting Started<a href="getting-started"></a>